KxSystems/docs-v1/docs/language/adverbs.md

 Derivatives
 -----------

-The _derived function_, or _derivative_, returned by an adverb might be _ambivalent_: it might have _two ranks_.
-Its rank is finally determined by how you apply it.
+The rank of the derived function, or _derivative_, returned by an adverb is finally determined by how you apply it.
 ```q
 q)+/[2 3 4]      / unary
 9